Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Related Work

 \subsection{Novel Contributions and Highlights}

-We propose in this paper a novel source-free unsupervised domain adaptation method that adapts the pre-trained DNN of \cite{ournetwork} to the target domain particularly for practicality and user comfort in SSVEP-based BCI speller systems.
-The adaptation is carried out by minimizing our proposed custom loss function, composed of self-adaptation $\mathcal{L}_{sl}$ and local-regularity $\mathcal{L}_{{ll}}$ terms, based only on unlabeled data from target domain.
+The adaptation is carried out by minimizing our proposed custom loss function, composed of self-adaptation $\mathcal{L}_{sl}$ and local-regularity $\mathcal{L}_{{ll}}$ terms, based only on unlabeled data from the target domain.
 We evaluate the performance of our method on two publicly available benchmark \cite{benchmark_Dataset} and BETA \cite{beta} datasets.
-Our method demonstrates superior performance compared to the current state-of-the-art approaches, achieving an ITR of $201.15$ bits/min on the benchmark dataset \cite{benchmark_Dataset} and $145.02$ bits/min on BETA.
+Our method demonstrates superior performance compared to the current state-of-the-art approaches, achieving an ITR of $201.15$ bits/min on the benchmark dataset \cite{benchmark_Dataset} and $145.02$ bits/min on BETA, using the DNN architecture from \cite{ournetwork}.
 Our code is available for reproducibility at

 \url{https://github.com/osmanberke/SFDA-SSVEP-BCI}